-Reporting on Voting
+Reporting on voting

-We provide our clients with an annual stewardship report, detailing our voting and engagement activities carried out on their behalf.
-This report is also publicly available on our website.
+We provide our clients with an annual stewardship report, detailing our voting and engagement on their behalf.
+This report will also publically available on our website.

-Our report includes a breakdown of our voting record during the year in review and, in line with the Shareholder Rights Directive II, detailed case studies of any significant votes.
-Given that we only make an investment when we are satisfied that appropriate governance structures are in place and we therefore typically expect to vote with company management, we define significant votes as those where we voted against company management or abstain.
+Our report includes an overview of our record voting and, in line with the Shareholder Rights Directive II, detailed case studies of any significant votes.
+Given that we only make an investment when we are satisfied that appropriate governance structures are in place and we therefore typically expect to vote with company management, we define significant votes as those where we voted against company management.